OneInA1E6/Capstone/Documents/499_Capstone_GEMS_Group_1_Requirement_Report.md

 Cons:
 - Odd syntax
     - $ before variables
-    - C++-like without the versitility
+    - C++-like without the versatility
     - use of arrows instead of dots
-- Inconsistent type hinting for functions and arguements
+- Inconsistent type hinting for functions and arguments
 - Not as cutting edge as some other backends
 - Andrew and Michael haven’t ever even touched PHP
 - Initial setup is challenging if we're not creating a strictly PHP app (which we're not)

 Though there was no choice in this respect, we're still alright with using PHP and Laravel.
-The versitility that this backend offers is appretiated, and the fact that Gabriel and Tanner are familliar with the framework is an asset.
+The versatility that this backend offers is appreciated, and the fact that Gabriel and Tanner are familiar with the framework is an asset.

 ### Frontend

 The frontend is where the team had a large degree of freedom.
 After looking into Laravel we found that there are a few different frontend frameworks that integrate seamlessly with our required backend.

-After looking into Inertia.js (the Javascript package the client recommended using), we found that there were a few different ways we could go.
+After looking into Inertia.js (the JavaScript package the client recommended using), we found that there were a few different ways we could go.
 Vue was the recommended frontend, but we also could possibly use React and Svelte.
-So we looked into each and here are some of the pros and cons we found with each:
+So, we looked into each and here are some of the pros and cons we found with each:

 #### Vue
 Pros:
 - Good for modern single page apps
 - Multiple APIs allow for different programming paradigms
-- Documentation is clean, and separates its different versions and apis
+- Documentation is clean, and separates its different versions and APIs
 - Recommended by the Glohaven development team
 - Gabriel and Tanner worked with this in their Co-op
 Cons: